-Investor profile: "growth- and risk-oriented"
+Investor profile: "security-oriented"

-This investment fund is suitable for growth- and risk-oriented investors who are seeking to realize, in particular, price gains through promising investment forms.
-In view of the high income opportunities associated with an investment in this fund, investors must be prepared and able to bear high fluctuations in value and corresponding losses, including high losses.
+This investment fund is suitable for security-oriented investors who are seeking to realize, in particular, regular income.
+Investors must be prepared and able to bear a certain degree of fluctuations in value and corresponding losses.
 In order to be able to evaluate the risks and opportunities associated with an investment in this fund, investors should have relevant experience and knowledge of investment products and capital markets or should have received pertinent advice.
+A minimum investment horizon of 3 years is recommended.